-PUGMIRE LINCOLN INC. has a wide selection of exceptional pre-owned vehicles to choose from, including this 2013 Ford Explorer.
-Perfect for the on-the-go family, this Ford Explorer XLT is an SUV everyone will love.
-With exceptional mileage, options and power, you'll insist on driving it on all your outings.
-You can tell this 2013 Ford Explorer has been pampered by the fact that it has less than 55,274mi and appears with a showroom shine.
-Look no further, you have found exactly what you've been looking for.
+This 2013 Ford Explorer XLT is proudly offered by Pugmire Ford Llc Want more room?
+Want more style?
+This Ford Explorer is the vehicle for you.
+A Ford with as few miles as this one is a rare find.
+This Explorer XLT was gently driven and it shows.
+This vehicle won't last long, take it home today.
 More information about the 2013 Ford Explorer: The Ford Explorer has been rated one of the safest utility vehicles at any size or price; it's the first vehicle in the world to offer rear inflatable seatbelts.
 Curve control--a more advanced version of electronic stability control--is also a Ford exclusive.
 Ford's MyKey system helps parents reel in teen drivers.
 The Explorer also stands out for being one of the greenest choices available.
 Ford claims best-in-class gas mileage for non-hybrids and notes that the Explorer EcoBoost will go 20 percent farther on a gallon of gas than the Honda Pilot.
-This model sets itself apart with world-class safety features, good value, excellent ride quality, Quiet interior, and surprisingly good gas mileage with EcoBoost engine Contact us at 770-832-2457 with any questions.
+Strengths of this model include world-class safety features, good value, excellent ride quality, Quiet interior, and surprisingly good gas mileage with EcoBoost engine Contact us at 770-832-2457 with any questions.
 We're always happy to help!

 The Explorer is offered in base, XLT and Limited models, and no matter the model, it comes with three well-designed rows of seating and room for up to seven (the second row comes with two bucket seats for adults).
 While the third row is kid-sized, it's easier to fold than those on just about any other model--thanks to the simple, single-button power-folding system.
 Parents will also note that LATCH fasteners for child seats are included in the second-row outboard positions.
 And if you flip both the second and third rows forward, there's a cavernous (and well-shaped) 81 cubic feet of cargo space.